knative/docs/docs/install/Knative-with-Gloo.md

 - use `--install-knative=false` to only install Gloo without installing Knative components.
 This can be used if you wish to install Knative independently of Gloo.

 See https://github.com/solo-io/gloo/blob/master/docs/cli/glooctl_install_knative.md for the full list of available options for installing Knative with `glooctl`

+> Note: `glooctl` generates a manifest which can be piped to stdout or a file using the `--dry-run` flag.
+Alternatively, Gloo can be installed via its [Helm Chart](https://gloo.solo.io/installation/gateway/kubernetes/#installing-on-kubernetes-with-helm), which will permit fine-grained configuration of installation parameters.

 Monitor the Gloo and Knative components until each one shows a `STATUS` of `Running` or `Completed`: